damian0815/ofxProfile/readme.md

             }

 To display profile results, call ofxProfile::display().

 To fetch results as a string, call ofxProfile::describe().

 To clear current results, call ofxProfile::clear().

-	NOTES
+*NOTES*

-	If PROFILE is not #defined, the profiling code is not executed.
+* If PROFILE is not #defined, the profiling code is not executed.
 This means you can leave profiling code in place for release builds and not have it impact on performance.

-	Profiling is invasive, this means it will have an impact on execution times.
+* Profiling is invasive, this means it will have an impact on execution times.
 Output from ofxProfile is therefore not 100% accurate but is usually good enough to help nail down performance bottlenecks.

-	OpenGL may do all sorts of interesting things behind your back, that ofxProfiler doesn't kno about.
+* OpenGL may do all sorts of interesting things behind your back, that ofxProfiler doesn't know about.
 If you want to profile OpenGL calls please use a proper OpenGL profiler instead.